dotnet/dotnet-monitor/documentation/configuration/storage-configuration.md

 The shared library path option (`SharedLibraryPath`) allows specifying the path to where shared libraries are copied from the `dotnet monitor` installation to make them available to target applications for in-process diagnostics scenarios, such as call stack collection.

+> [!NOTE]
->**Note**: This option is not required if `DefaultSharedPath` is specified.
+> This option is not required if `DefaultSharedPath` is specified.
 This option provides an alternative directory path compared to the behavior of specifying `DefaultSharedPath`.

 <details>
   <summary>JSON</summary>